 Treating the inflammation can be effective if started early.
 Professional treatment begins with a determination of its severity.

-Research also suggests stretching can improve or eliminate heel pain over the long term.
+Research also suggests stretching can improve or even stop heel pain over the long term.
 A study published by the Journal of Bone and Joint Surgery indicated while relief was not immediate, 52 percent of patients treated with an exercise program saw a reduction in plantar fasciitis pain.

-“Wearing properly fitting shoes with good arch supports can help to greatly reduce the risk of plantar fasciitis,” Dr. Foster said.
+“Wearing properly fitting shoes with good arch supports can greatly reduce the risk of plantar fasciitis,” Dr. Foster said.

 It’s important to note plantar fasciitis may not always be the reason for pain in the heel and bottom of the foot.
-When orthotics or other remedies do not ease the discomfort, and stretching makes it worse, you may not have the condition.
+When orthotics or other remedies do not ease the discomfort and stretching worsens, you may not have the condition.
 It is best to consult your doctor and have it checked out.

 Visit ketteringhealth.org/ortho or call 1-844-228-6683.